nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The provided student's name is invalid/cannot be found.
+The inputted student's name is invalid or cannot be found.

     * 3a1.
 EduManage shows an error message.

       Use case resumes at step 3.

 * 3b.
-Tuition teacher attempts to tag a student with a Subject without first or simultaneously tagging them with a Level.
+Tuition teacher attempts to tag a student with Subject(s) without first or simultaneously tagging them with a Level.

     * 3b1.
 EduManage shows an error message.

       Use case resumes at step 3.

 * 3c.
-Subject/s provided does not correspond with the Level of the student.
+Subject(s) inputted does not correspond with the Level of the student.

     * 3c1.
 EduManage shows an error message.

       Use case resumes at step 3.

 * 3d.
-No Subject was provided.
+No Subject was inputted.

     * 3d1.
 EduManage shows an error message.

       Use case resumes at step 3.

+***

-**Use case: Find students with a common attribute (e.g. Level, Subject)**
+**Use case: Find students with a common attribute (e.g. `Name`, `Level`, `Subject`)**

 **MSS**

 1. Tuition teacher requests to list students.
-2. EduManage shows a list of students.
+2. EduManage shows a list of all students.
-3. Tuition teacher requests to view all students with a common attribute by providing the common attribute.
+3. Tuition teacher requests to view all students with a common attribute by inputting a common attribute (e.g. a partial name, level or subject).
-4. EduManage displays all students with the common attribute.
+4. EduManage displays all students that match the provided attribute (students with names, levels, or subjects that match the search term).

    Use case ends.